-The Indexed Chlamydomonas-associated bacterial Library (ICL) was created specifically for the purposes of engineering rationally designed synthetic communities in the use of the system under developmnet [does rgo paper exist?].
-Soil samples were collected from agricultural soil near the institute and were known to harbor wild Chlamy.
-After collection they were later washed and filtered for bacteria [soil was protocol].
-Several filtrates were obtained and subsequently co-inoculated and regrown with the experimental Chlamy strain in Erlenmeyer flasks for three weeks using tris-phosphate (TP) medium.
-After the growing period, the resulting broths had their metagenomes sequenced and binned into 96% operational taxomic units (OTUs) [cite Metagenomics paper].
+The Indexed Chlamydomonas-associated bacterial Library (ICL) was specifically createdfor the purpose of engineering rationally designed synthetic communities in the use of the system under development [does rgo paper exist?].
+Soil samples were collected from agricultural soil near the institute as they were known to harbor wild Chlamy.
+After their collection, they were washed and filtered for bacteria [soil was protocol].
+Several filtrates were obtained and subsequently co-inoculated and regrown with the experimental Chlamy strain in Erlenmeyer flasks for three weeks using a tris-phosphate (TP) medium.
+After the growing period, the metagenomes of the resulting broths were sequenced and binned into 96% operational taxomic units (OTUs) [cite Metagenomics paper].
 Serial dilutions (1:10000, 1:50000) from these broths were plated and resulted in over 3000 colony forming units.
-These recovered colonies were indexed and stored in special chambers at MPIPZ.
+These recovered colonies were subsequently indexed and stored in special chambers at MPIPZ.
 Lastly, 200 of these colony forming strains had their genomes uniquely sequenced and were compared against the OTUs [cite work].
-This final comparison ensured that the OTUs that comprise the ICL, and the uniquely sequenced strains represent members of the core root microbiota.
+This final comparison ensured that the OTUs comprising the ICL and the uniquely sequenced strains represent members of the core root microbiota.